 Chili it is.

-Start by sautéing the chopped yellow onion, over medium-low heat, with a tablespoon of olive oil until just tender, about 5 minutes
+Start by sautéing 1 chopped yellow onion, over medium-low heat, with 1 tablespoon of olive oil until just tender, about 5 minutes

-Then add in a pound of both lean ground beef and chorizo.
+To that, add in 1 pound of both lean ground beef and chorizo.
 Cook, using a wooden spatula to break up the meat into small crumbles, for about 15 to 20 minutes or until no longer pink.
+Drain off any excess fat.

 Garnishing chili is my favorite part.
 I topped my ancho chorizo chili with a dollop of sour cream, sliced avocado, homemade pico de gallo and extra cilantro.